wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-2.md

 We launched the collaboration program to dog|cat-food our working agreements, checklists, and ceremony portal for the [Center of Enablement](/ceremony-center-of-enablement.html) (CoE), [Dojo](/dojo-events.html), [Townhall](/townhall.html), [Working Group](../ceremony-working-group.html), and [Community of Practice](/ceremony-community-of-practice.html) (CoP) ceremonies.

-The EDO Ce Center of Enablement triggers the **Common Language**, **Containerization**, and **Crank-it-up-board v2** working groups, with a few more such as **Healthy mindest for continuous delivery and release on demand**, **Automate everything automatable for Azure DevOps governance printing** using [vinijmoura/Azure-DevOps](https://github.com/vinijmoura/Azure-DevOps), and **Application-type CICD blueprint** rolling onto the launch pad.
+The EDO Ce Center of Enablement triggers the **Common Language**, **Containerization**, and **Crank-it-up-board v2** working groups, with a few more such as **Healthy mindset for continuous delivery and release on demand**, **Automate everything automatable for Azure DevOps governance printing** using [vinijmoura/Azure-DevOps](https://github.com/vinijmoura/Azure-DevOps), and **Application-type CICD blueprint** rolling onto the launch pad.

 ## WAR on Silos!

 > ![T+73](../images/common-engineering-journal-2-2.png)

-When we started with the common engineering system in 2019, we experienced turbulence created by our culture and processes.
+When we started with the common engineering system in 2019, we experienced turbulence created by our siloed culture and stringent processes.
+The latter will raise its head again when we discuss how we **improve our value streams** and **innovate** supporting processes and products in future.

+ Organizational silos exist for a number of reasons, such as:

+ - Creating **isolated** groups with common interests and experiences.
+ - Creating working relationships, based on personal experiences - we typically favour working with colleagues with whom we have had positive experiences and **isolate** ourselves from those that are associated with turbulence.
+ - Reorganizations that create a churn in the organizational culture - we often go "heads down" and focus on our work as the organization changes, **isolating** ourselves from the noise and fallout.

 > ![T+73](../images/common-engineering-journal-2-3.png)

-TBD
+For us to **innovate** and be **productive** we must eradicate **isolation** and foster a culture based on **trust**, **exchange of ideas** and **collaboration**.
+The reason I am smiling from ear to ear, is that our EDO Ce Center of Enablement and associated EDO Working Groups is enabling and demonstrating **vibrant collaboration** with (in no specific order) Enterprise Architecture, Solution Architecture, Sustainment, Site Reliability Engineering, DevSecOps, Development, Cloud Operations, Innovation, Release Management, and EDO Common Engineering.

+The appetite and interest in continuous **innovation**, **Consistency**, **Standardization**, and the removal of **waste** and associated **snowflakes / accidental complexity** is both exciting and refreshing!

 ---

-# WHAT are some of the failures and turbulence?

-TBD

----

-That is is for today.
+That is it for today.
 Ping me on [twitter](https://www.twitter.com/wpschaub) if you have any questions.

 See you next journal update!